-Holi is mentioned in ancient scriptures of 4th century and earlier.
-Different name was used.
+Holi is Ancient. it is mentioned in scriptures of 4th century and earlier. different name was used.

-The festival is celebrated to remember the victory of good over evil.
-There are many stories but Holika and Prahlad story is the most popular.
+victory of good over evil: There are many stories but Holika and Prahlad story is the most popular.
 Holika represents evil and prahlad goodness.
 Thretened by his goodness, Holika arrogantly wanted to destroy him in the fire.
 She was blessed to not get affected by fire.
 But opposit happened.

 Why color? color represent haappiness.
 I think when we are tortured or suffering life seems dark and colorless.
 When Holika disappeared people may have felt that color returned to their lives and color became important part of this festival.
 In ancient india, color was made out of flowers and herbs that has medicinal value.